rishabh1403/blog-source/posts/coding/leetcode/2020/03/28-implement-str-str.md

 ### Time complexity

-We are using a simple for loop to loop over the haystack, however we are also using a substring method inside the loop with also has a linear complexity, so complexity becomes **O(n*m)**. where n is the length of haystack and m is the length of nedle
+We are using a simple for loop to loop over the haystack, however, we are also using a substring method inside the loop with also has linear complexity, so complexity becomes **O(n*m)**. where *n is the length of haystack and m is the length of the needle*

 ### Space complexity